bnm-92/rdma-migration-system/README.md

 ## Building
+To use the project, simply include the header files required and compile your code

-To run a particular functionality you must use Make in a particular test or experiment Running `make` will produce the executables outlined in "test or experiment" folder The executable server must be started in the order specified by the configuration file
+To run a particular test/experiement you must use Make in the  test or experiment by running the associated `make` and then running the executable.
+The executable server must be started in the order specified by the configuration file

 ## 1000 ft overview of the codebase